What's Wrong with Aaron Rodgers?

 As they have this year, Rodgers has appeared to press that much more.
 Tried his level best to carry the team like he's done so many times in the past.
 Only now when he tries to hold the ball longer to make something happen, there are fewer highlight-reel plays and more sacks and incompletions.

 Mind you, none of this is meant as a slight against Rodgers.
 To his credit, he keeps banging away.
-He bristled Thursday at a question from ESPN's Rob Demovsky in the post-game presser about Green Bay's fading playoff hopes.
+He bristled Thursday at a question from ESPN.com's Rob Demovsky in the postgame presser about Green Bay's fading playoff hopes.

-"Of course, there's hope," Rodgers said.
-"Of course, we believe in one another.
+"Of course there's hope," Rodgers said.
+"Of course we believe in one another.
 It's just going to take one galvanizing moment, whether that's a speech, or a practice, or something that happens in a game."

 There have been opportunities for that galvanizing moment.
 In New England.
 In Los Angeles.
 And in Seattle.
 But there was no rally.
 Just more losing.